abcnews/fetchamd/README.md

 *Browser support:*

-This library is working on all modern browsers, and should work in IE 11.
+This library is working on all modern browsers, and should work in IE 11 with an [Object.assign](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) polyfill

 *AMD Support:*